MicrosoftDocs/dynamics-365-fraud-protection/content/score-analyst.md

     - Time series chart of the volume under, at, or above the given score cutoff and the percentage at or above the cutoff
     - Time series chart of fraudulent transactions and fraud rate under the given cutoff

-- **Profit Optimizer Simulation** – Given the estimated percentage of profit margin and score range (in increments of 10), the cumulative net profit and cumulative net profit achieved percentages are calculated.
+- **Profit Optimizer Simulation (when applies)** – Given the estimated percentage of profit margin and score range (in increments of 10), the cumulative net profit and cumulative net profit achieved percentages are calculated.

     - **Net Profit** – The profit of non-fraud transactions minus the cost of goods of fraud transactions.
     - **Cumulative Net profits achieved percentage** – The percentage of net profit at or under a score bin out of the total possible non-fraud profit.